BIRDSgroup/Deconvolution-Project/Deconvolution_Main_Code/README.md

 ### Preprocessing

-- **`MSBBBulk_preprocessing.R`** — Preprocesses and classifies bulk RNA-seq samples obtained from the MSBB cohort on the Synapse portal.
+- **`MSBBBulk_preprocessing.R`** — Preprocesses and classifies bulk RNA-seq samples as AD and CTL obtained from the MSBB cohort on the Synapse portal.
-- **`ROSMAPBulk_preprocessing.R`** — Preprocesses and classifies bulk RNA-seq samples obtained from the ROSMAP cohort on the Synapse portal.
+- **`ROSMAPBulk_preprocessing.R`** — Preprocesses and classifies bulk RNA-seq samples as AD and CTL obtained from the ROSMAP cohort on the Synapse portal.

 ### Differential Expression